 How to Use a Scavenger Hunt Printable

 - Download this 4-page 4th of July scavenger hunt printable.
-Simply sign up for our free newsletter and gain access to the scavenger hunt, plus 200+ more free resources in the VIP Resource Library.
+Simply sign up for our free newsletter and you’ll promptly receive an email with the scavenger hunt pdf.

 - Print as many copies as you need.